How do I make a complaint?

 Tel: 020 7536 6091

-In 2016 a total of 12 complaints were investigated at the hospital, of which 3 were clinical and 9 were non-clinical.
-All complaints were successfully investigated and resolved, after stage 1 - Local Resolution, of the complaints process, to the complainants’ satisfaction.
+In 2017 a total of 30 complaints were investigated at the hospital, of which 3 concerned clinical care.
+All complaints were successfully investigated and resolved to the complainants’ satisfaction during stage 1 - Local Resolution, of the complaints process.